wix-incubator/wix-code-docs/wix-events-v2/wix-events-v2/guides/partial-updates.md

 ## Fields parameter
 The `fields` parameter accepts a set of field paths that specifies the entity data to update.

 The field path begins from the root of the request and may contain several levels of fields in dot notation.
 This indicates the specific fields to update.

-For example, if the field path is `options.checkoutForm.inputValues.inputName`,
+For example, `options.checkoutForm.inputValues.inputName`.
-- `options` is in the request root
-- `checkoutForm` is a sub-field of the `options` field
-- `inputValues` is a sub-field of `options.checkoutForm`
-- `inputName` is a sub-field of `options.checkoutForm.inputValues`

 When the `fields` parameter contains a partial path of the entity fields to update, for example, `event`, all nested fields of `event` are updated, including `event.title` and `event.description`.